Cryptorubic/rubic-sdk/README.md

 > ℹ️️ You have to set up **rpc provider 🌐** for trade network for which you will call encode.

-If you don't want to execute transaction instantly (e.g. if you use SDK in the server-side), you can get full transaction data to pass it to the transaction when you need to send it, you can use `instantTrade.encode` method.
+If you don't want to execute transaction instantly (e.g. if you use SDK on server-side), you can get full transaction data to pass it to the transaction when you need to send it.

-**instantTrade.encode method parameters:**
+**Method parameters:**

 | Parameter | Type                       | Description                                                                                                      |
 |-----------|----------------------------|------------------------------------------------------------------------------------------------------------------|